 Amazon Black Friday 2020 deals are here: These are the top picks

-Get a Mavic Mini for $359 (or less) and score Prime Day pricing on Ring doorbells, Roku streamers and more -- with other big discounts coming soon.
+Get an Apple Watch Series 6 for $330 and save for the first time ever on the newest Echo Dot.
+Plus, score Prime Day pricing on Ring doorbells, Roku streamers and more.

 More in www.cnet.com